French customs officials seize another cargo vessel over Russia sanctions | Law-Order

 French customs officials seize another cargo vessel over Russia sanctions

-French customs officials have seized another cargo vessel for checks linked to sanctions against Russia for invading Ukraine, a spokeswoman for the Loiret port in Brittany told Reuters on Thursday.
+French customs officials have seized another cargo vessel for checks linked to sanctions against Russia for invading Ukraine, a spokeswoman for the Lorient port in Brittany told Reuters on Thursday.

-The vessel, the "Pola Ariake", sails under the flag of Panama, but officials have linked it to Russian ownership.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)